 What Does CRM Mean in Recruiting?

-Welcome to Recruitment Tech 101.
-This series will capture some frequently asked questions about recruitment technology and its benefits for agencies.
+Welcome to Staffing Tech 101.
+This series will capture some frequently asked questions about staffing technology and its benefits for firms.
 Next up: what does CRM mean in recruiting?

 What is a CRM and what does it do?

-CRMs can be integrated into almost any organisation with a sales function – there are many out there to choose from, each with its own unique purpose and customisable options.
+CRMs can be integrated into almost any organization with a sales function – there are many out there to choose from, each with its own unique purpose and customizable options.

-In this digital world, utilising a CRM is essential to delivering better customer service, reducing mistakes, and growing your business to its fullest potential.
+In this digital world, utilizing a CRM is essential to delivering better customer service, reducing mistakes, and growing your business to its fullest potential.

 How is a recruiting CRM different?

 We know that recruiting is a unique industry.
 There’s no product to sell; it’s about building connections between the most talented candidates and clients.
 The staffing industry is people-oriented.
 Thus, a recruiting CRM is different from the rest.